PINTO0309/snc4onnx/README.md

     Parameters
     ----------
-    op_prefixes_after_merging: List[str]
-        Since a single ONNX file cannot contain multiple OPs with the same name, a prefix is added to all OPs in each input ONNX model to avoid duplication.
-        Specify the same number of paths as input_onnx_file_paths. e.g. op_prefixes_after_merging = ["model1_prefix","model2_prefix","model3_prefix", ...]

     srcop_destop: List[str]
         The names of the output OP to join from and the input OP to join to are [["out1","in1"], ["out2","in2"], ["out3","in3"]] format.